-The authors wish to thank the Web-Based Collaboratory Research Group at IIS with the very useful feedbacks, comments and supports.
-This work is supported in part by National Science Council under contract Nos.
-NSC92-2213-E-001-15 and NSC93-2213-E-001-008.
+The authors wish to thank the anonymous referees for their insightful comments on an earlier version of this paper.
+Their suggestions have greatly enhanced the quality of this paper.
+This work was supported in part by National Science Council under Contract Nos.
+NSC92-2213-E-001-015 and NSC93-2213-E-001-008.